Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-There is again a family $\mathcal{F}$ of circular arcs with the correct tangent in $u$ that lead towards $D_u$ and intersect the circle $C_u$.
-As observed in Lemma~\ref{lem:heavypath:lombardi} the intersection angles formed between $\mathcal{F}$ and $C_u$ bijectively cover the full interval $[0,\pi]$, i.e., for any angle $\alpha \in [0,\pi]$ there is a unique circular arc in $\mathcal{F}$ that has an intersection angle of $\alpha$ with $C_u$.
-In order to correctly attach $u$ to $v_i$ we first choose the arc $a$ in $\mathcal{F}$ that realizes an intersection angle of $\alpha(u)/2$ with $C_u$, where $\alpha(u)$ is the angle between $e$ and the heavy edge from $u$ to its heavy child that is required for perfect angular resolution in $u$.
-Let $p$ be the intersection point of that arc with $C_u$.
-Then we rotate $D_u$ and the drawing of $T_u$ around the center of $D_u$ until $u$ is placed at $p$, see node $v_7$ in Figure~\ref{fig:heavy-lombardi}.
-Since the stub of $u$ for $e$ also has an angle of $\alpha(u)/2$ with $C_u$, the arc $a$ indeed realizes the edge $e$ with the angles in both $u$ and $v_i$ required for perfect angular resolution.
-Furthermore, $a$ does not enter the disk bounded by $C_u$ and hence it does not intersect any part of the drawing of $T_u$ other than $u$.
+There is again a family $\mathcal{F}$ of circular arcs with the required tangent at $v_i$ that all lead towards $D_u$ and intersect the circle $C_u$.
+As observed in Lemma~\ref{lem:heavypath:lombardi} the intersection angles formed between $\mathcal{F}$ and $C_u$ bijectively cover the full interval $[0,\pi]$, i.e., for any angle $\alpha \in [0,\pi]$ there is a unique circular arc in $\mathcal{F}$ that has an intersection angle of~$\alpha$ with $C_u$.
+In order to correctly attach $u$ to $v_i$ we first compute the arc $a$ in $\mathcal{F}$ that realizes an intersection angle of $\alpha(u)/2$ with $C_u$, where $\alpha(u)$ is the angle between $e$ and the heavy edge from $u$ to its heavy child that is required for perfect angular resolution at $u$.
+This arc $a$ can be computed in constant time similarly to computing a heavy-path edge in Lemma~\ref{lem:heavypath:lombardi}.
+Let $p$ be the intersection point of $a$ with $C_u$.
+Then we rotate $D_u$ and the drawing of $T_u$ around the center of $D_u$ until $u$ is placed at $p$; see node~$v_7$ in Figure~\ref{fig:heavy-lombardi}.
+This rotation is actually realized by setting the coordinates of $u$ with respect to its parent $v_i$ to those of $p$.
+We also store with $u$ the rotation angle between the new position of $D_u$ and its neutral position.
+Since the stub of $u$ for $e$ also has an angle of $\alpha(u)/2$ with~$C_u$, the arc~$a$ indeed realizes the edge $e$ with the required angles for perfect angular resolution in both $u$ and $v_i$.
+Furthermore, $a$ does not enter the disk bounded by~$C_u$ and hence it does not intersect any part of the drawing of $T_u$ other than $u$.

-We can summarize our results for drawing the light children of a node as follows:
+We can summarize our results for drawing the light subtrees of a node as follows: